axch/adaptive-plot/README.md

 - letting the library automatically choose how much and where to evaluate it to get a good picture.

-For example, if you want to see sin(100x), type:
+For example, if you want to see sin(100x), as x varies from -1 to 1,
+type:
 ```scheme
 (load "adaptive-plot/load")